Home / 6WIND Solutions / 6WIND vRouters vs Cisco ASR Routers: Software Performance Rivals Hardware

 Routing Software Performance and Scalability

 6WIND vRouter performance scales linearly with the number of cores deployed.
-Our Turbo Router software performance running on an Intel Xeon Platinum processor is impressive at 12 million packets per second per core.
+Our Virtual Border Router software performance running on an Intel Xeon Platinum processor is impressive at 12 million packets per second per core.
 If you need more capacity, just add more processing cores to your configuration and enjoy similar performance whether running bare metal or in VMs.
 In this particular 40 core platform, over 200 Gbps can be delivered on a standard COTS server with 45% of the server capacity still available.

 IPsec VPN Software Performance and Scalability